All Products

 What is I/O optimization?
 Can I upgrade an existing ECS instance to an I/O optimized instance?

-I/O optimization provides better network capabilities and storage performance for instances and disks.
-For example, you can optimize the storage performance of a standard SSD by attaching the standard SSD to an I/O optimized instance.
+I/O optimization enhances network capabilities and storage performance for both instances and disks.
+It allows instances to fully leverage the storage performance of standard SSDs.

 How does Alibaba Cloud deal with EBS resource contention?